Malmö Castle

 Malmö Castle (Malmöhus or Malmöhus Slott) is a medieval castle located on Slottsholmen ("Castle islet") in Malmö, Sweden.
-It was built between 1526 and 1539.
+It was built between 1526 and 1539 and is thus the oldest preserved Renaissance castle in the Nordic region.
 Malmö Castle is part of The Malmö Museum.
 It is owned by the Swedish state and managed by the National Property Board.
 It also houses the Malmö Art Museum.
 The Commandant's House (Kommendanthuset) and the Castle Mill (Slottsmöllan) are also located near the castle.

 Building history

 The Øresund toll, or the Sound Dues, was introduced in 1429 by King Eric of Pomerania.
 Any foreign ship that passed a line between Helsingør (Elsinore) and Helsingborg had to pay a toll.
 To strengthen the power the king exercised over the Sound, he built the Malmö fortress, founded the market town of Landskrona and made Copenhagen the capital.
 At Helsingør he built the castle Ørekrog or Krogen, the predecessor of Kronborg, while at the same time Helsingborg Castle was reinforced, which together monitored the customs.

 As early as the 14th century there was a simple fortification for Malmö's defense.
 Construction of the Malmö Castle's predecessor began in 1434.
 King Eric of Pomerania ordered a major expansion of Malmö's seaward defenses.
 A seawall had been under construction in the city since the early 15th century.
 By royal order, this work was now accelerated, and the new fortress came to form the western defense point of this seawall.
 The fortress, known as Møntergaarden ("The Mint"), was of the castle type, i.e. a rectangular structure surrounded by high walls with a gate tower.
 The fortress once had an outer bailey to the east, but this disappeared when the present castle moat was built in the 1530s.

 Malmö Castle.
 Reconstruction by Sven Rosborn.